 - Reckless driving: 5 points

 Note: The state Motor Vehicle Division (MVD) or the court handling your MT traffic citation case may offer you the option of enrolling in an approved traffic school program for purposes of points reduction or ticket dismissal.
 Contact the state MVD or the presiding court to inquire about the availability of this option.

 Motorists who were issued traffic tickets in Montana may also be at risk of loss of their driving privileges, in addition to paying a speeding ticket or other types of citations.
 Under the rules and regulations of the state point system, accumulation of a certain number of demerit points on your driving record may lead to license suspensions or revocations.
 For example, drivers who commit MT traffic violations, which result in 30 points within a three-year period, will be penalized with a driving license revocation.
 Note that certain types of offenses may even result in immediate credential suspensions or revocations.

 Montana Car Insurance Fines and Violations

 Drivers can also receive traffic citations in Montana for failure to present proof of a valid vehicle insurance policy after participating in a traffic accident or upon request from a law enforcement official.
 To avoid paying driving fines in MT for an insurance-related violation, motorists must maintain a minimum coverage of at least $10,000 for property damages, $25,000 for bodily injuries or death of one individual and $50,000 for bodily injuries or death of all participants in the accident.

-Note: Since information regarding convictions of traffic violations in MT is available to car insurance providers within the state, drivers who commit several offenses within a certain time period may also be subject to an increase of their vehicle insurance rates.
+Note: Since information regarding convictions of traffic violations in MT is available to MT car insurance providers within the state, drivers who commit several offenses within a certain period may also be subject to an increase of their vehicle insurance rates.